samehelgazar95/Airbnb_Clone_Fullstack/README.md

 - Server: Flask development server, possibly NGINX and HAProxy for production.

 **Milestones include:**
 1- Model Creation and Testing Console (JSON)
 2- Static Web Development (HTML/CSS)
 3- Database Setup with MySQL and SQLAlchemy
 4- Dynamic Web Development and API Implementation with Flask and JavaScript.

-Additionally, basic firewall configurations ensure security.
+Additionally, unittests were conducted to ensure the system's reliability and robustness before configuring the firewall.
 This project offers hands-on experience in integrating various components into a unified system.

 ## Entity Relationship Diagram (ERD)